 Thanks to the way their eyes work, bees can fly fast and avoid all kinds of obstacles they meet on their way.
 Neither natural obstacles – such as tree branches, leaves or even predators – nor obstacles put there by us humans – walls, fences, sunshades – will stop them.
 Windows are the only exception.
 Bees cannot see glass.

 Simply put, bees do not pay attention to details.
 The speed and angle to which subsequent images change as they fly is what really matters to them.
-This is why shape and colour take a backseat in bees’ world.
+This is why shape and color take a backseat in bees’ world.

 First of all, Von Frisch gave an initial clue regarding bees’ sight.
 He noted how bees are attracted by strong colours.
 He also said that flowers of a scarlet red colour are more difficult to find in Europe, but they are most easily found in Africa and America.
 Then he said that after a series of experiments he realised bees cannot see the red colour, but they can well see ultraviolet.
 This explains why bees prefer poppies.
 To the human eye, poppies are red, whereas bees can see its strong ultraviolet shades too.
 There is more.
 Poppies are also a great source of pollen.